ChickenTarm/cookiecutter-python-ml-project/README.md

 <!-- features-begin -->

+- Containerization and templated deployment services with [Docker]
 - Packaging and dependency management with [Poetry]
 - Test automation with [Nox]
 - Linting with [pre-commit] and [Flake8]
 - Continuous integration with [GitHub Actions]
 - Documentation with [Sphinx], [MyST], and [Read the Docs] using the [furo] theme
 - Automated uploads to [PyPI] and [TestPyPI]
-- Automated release notes with [Release Drafter]
 - Automated dependency updates with [Dependabot]
 - Code formatting with [Black] and [Prettier]
 - Import sorting with [isort]